 Made in the USA, it comes with a 1-year warranty and lifetime free support.
 Reports are that APEC customer support is excellent and always willing to help if you need it.

-The iSpring RCC7AK is another WQA certified system.
-It also removes up to 99% of contaminants.
+The iSpring RCC7AK 6-stage reverse osmosis system also removes up to 99% of contaminants.

 What makes the RCC7AK different is the addition of a remineralization filter.